review---/vagrant-do-privoxy/README.md

 Finally, set proxy settings of your browser to ssh tunnel.(in this example local:8888)

-Here, you'll see any sites on your browser even if the sites are blocked by a proxy of your company.
+Here, you'll see any sites from your browser even if the sites are blocked by a proxy of your company.

 ![proxy06](https://raw.github.com/wiki/daikikohara/vagrant-do-privoxy/images/proxy06.png)